All Episodes

 You've merely reshuffled the deck on the Titanic.

-Reminds me of the old Carter Aracida programs.
+Reminds me of the old Carter-Aracita programs.

-Because of the credit crunch, because the uh the mortgage crisis, the foreclosure crisis.
+Because of the credit crunch, because the mortgage crisis, the foreclosure crisis, you know, in Minnesota, get this.

 You know, they're just to the left of Hugo Chavez in Minnesota.

-That under the latest bill introduced that banks could not foreclose for up to one year on anybody.
+That under the latest bill introduced, that banks could not foreclose for up to one year on anybody.

-Now I want you to think about this, and I want you to think long and hard.
+Now, I want you to think about this, and I want you to think long and hard.

-Why is it that you can get a mortgage in America for five and a half, six, six and a half percent, and your credit cards cost you eighteen percent.
+Why is it that you can get a mortgage in America for 5.5%, 6, 6.5%, and your credit cards cost you 18%?

 There is no price gouging going on.